 The countries are currently working together to build the Abu Dhabi Plaza multifunctional complex in Nur-Sultan, which will be the tallest building in Central Asia and a “symbol of the strong friendship between the peoples of Kazakhstan and the U.A.E.”
 The building, worth $1.2 billion, is scheduled to be completed in July.

 “The United Arab Emirates remains the main and most attractive destination for investment in the region.
 However, the Emirates, having huge capital, actively invest abroad.
-Amid the rapidly changing security situation in the region, the Emirates remain a kind of ‘island of stability’ in the midst of a stormy sea of modern challenges and threats in the Middle East,” the envoy said.
+Amid the rapidly changing security situation in the region, the Emirates remains a kind of ‘island of stability’ in the midst of a stormy sea of modern challenges and threats in the Middle East,” the envoy said.

 In addition, from March 10, 2018, the countries eliminated the need for visas for stays of 30 days or fewer and doubled tourist flow to Kazakhstan and increased business activities.